iworks/build-a-house/readme.txt

 == Changelog ==

 = 1.0.9 (2025-07-04) =
-* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the latest version.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the version 3.0.7.
-* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to the latest version.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to the version 2.3.1.
 * General code improvements and bug fixes.

 = 1.0.8 (2025-03-13) =
-* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.8.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the version 2.9.8.
-* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to the version 2.2.3.

 = 1.0.7 (2023-01-23) =
 * The Contractor field on expenses list has been improved.